Links updated, August 2022

 Community leaders such as religious leaders, directors of recreation programs, and county extension agents, who may help the team address a particular need that a student has;

-Community recreation centers such as Boys Clubs, YMCA, or 4-H Clubs, which may provide job counseling and youth development activities.
+Community recreation centers such as the YMCA or 4-H Club, which may provide job counseling and youth development activities.

 Employers, who can provide training and job opportunities and who can explain the expectations that the business community has for future workers.